dglaeser/fieldcompare/README.md

 After cloning this repository, you can simply install `fieldcompare` via pip by navigating to the top folder of this repository and then typing `python -m pip install .`.
 In case you don't want to install into your system, you can simply create a virtual environment beforehand using [venv](https://docs.python.org/3/library/venv.html).
-This will also install the CLI, which is then available as the `fieldcompare` command.
+The pip command will also install the CLI, which is then available as the `fieldcompare` command.

 # Command-line interface